saikatghosh1998/django-BloggingApp/README.md

 ### To run this project you will need to install :
 - Python (download it from ​https://www.python.org/​)
 - Django (install it using command  “​pip install django​” from command line)

+### one can Read, add , edit and delete blogs in this app.